Sofia Richie Shows Off Toned Tummy During Date Night With Scott Disick

 As previously reported by the Inquisitr, Sofia isn’t shy about showing off her toned body.
 The 19-year-old model often posts bikini photos of herself via social media, and Scott even recently posted a very revealing picture of his girlfriend to his Instagram account.

-During their vacation in Greece, Scott Disick posted a photo of Sofia Richie to his story in which she is seen walking away in front of him.
+During their vacation in Greece, Scott Disick posted a photo of Sofia Richie to his story in which she is seen walking in front of him.
 In the snapshot, Richie is wearing a very skimpy black thong bikini, with a purse slung over her shoulder.
 The purse is covering a bit of Sofia’s backside, but the bikini leaves little to the imagination and offers the illusion that Richie is wearing no bottoms at all.

 Meanwhile, Scott Disick and Sofia Richie are also reportedly planning to move in together.
 Sources tell Us Weekly Magazine that Sofia will move into Scott’s home, which will offer her even more time with Disick’s children.
-However, Scott’s baby mama, Kourtney Kardashian, allegedly doesn’t mind the big relationship move.
+However, Scott’s ex-girlfriend, Kourtney Kardashian, allegedly doesn’t mind the big relationship move.
 In fact she’s totally fine with it as long as it doesn’t impact her three children in a negative way.

 “She couldn’t be bothered by the drama.
 She just cares about the kids and that they’re OK with the situation, which they are,” one insider told the magazine.